 Lunch & Dinner:

 A keto staple, riced cauliflower can be turned into just about anything (including cauliflower pizza crust), but cauliflower fried rice should definitely be in your meal rotation.
-Add different proteins or shrimp for a completely different flavor every time.
-Or keep it plain and simply top it with something different several times during the week for a bunch of lunches and dinners with a filling, keto-friendly base and enough flavor variety to keep you happy.
+Add various meats or shrimp for a completely different flavor every time.
+Or keep the “rice” plain and simply top it with something different several times during the week for a bunch of lunches and dinners with a filling, keto-friendly base and enough flavor variety to keep you happy.
 Get the Cauliflower Rice recipe.

 Pro tip: Engage a fabulous fish delivery service like Sitka Salmon Shares and always have fresh wild Alaskan salmon (an ideal keto food) on hand.